funnywayrush84/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive to write clear, concise, and readable code that others (and your future self) can easily understand and maintain.
 Optimize for clarity and modularity over premature optimization, as it often leads to more robust and flexible software in the long run."

 Also remember, "Code is read much more often than it is written."
 This emphasizes the importance of writing code with readability in mind, which ultimately contributes to better collaboration, fewer bugs, and easier debugging and maintenance processes.

+# 2024-03-10
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when it's necessary, based on profiling and measured performance data."

+In more detail, this quote emphasizes that over-concern with efficiency early in the development process can lead to complex, hard-to-understand code, which often causes more problems than it solves.
+It's better to initially focus on simplicity and correctness, then optimize specific areas if and when they prove to be actual bottlenecks.